Loading...

 Portion Control

-Pair your cheese risotto with a source of lean protein, such as grilled chicken or tofu, to further slow the digestion process and stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken, tofu, or beans.
+Protein can help to stabilize blood sugar levels.

 Choose Whole Grains